 How do you feel loyalty programs are changing and what should they be doing to maintain top tier customers?

-Cathay’s recent switch to more heavy weighting of revenue-based awarding is the appropriate move.
+Cathay’s recent switch to the more heavy weighting of revenue-based awarding is the appropriate move.
 While most of my regional travel is back-of-the-bus (so I can do more of it) it puts a heavier burden on my long-hauls for renewal.
 Therefore, I will have to make sure most of my long-hauls are also on CX.

 What’s your favourite hotel?